 We’re extremely proud of our strong track record of helping students with special educational needs or disabilities to achieve their aspirational career goals.
 Our Supported Internship provision has been highly commended by the Department for Education and the department is also a 19/20 Beacon award winner for its application of assistive technology in supporting young people with a SEND need.

-View our range of Supported Learning courses and apply to study at the No.1 College in Greater Manchester online today.
+Make it possible today, view our range of Supported Learning courses and enrol to study at the No.1 College in Greater Manchester.

 Additional Learning Support